Workers' Party (Singapore): 2020–2025: Further gains, Raeesah Khan's controversy and end of AHTC lawsuits

 On 30 November 2021, Sengkang MP Raeesah Khan resigned from the WP and Parliament after being investigated for lying during parliamentary speeches on women's empowerment, which happened three months earlier.
 Two days later, the Central Executive Committee (CEC) claimed to have known about the lies the week after her speech, but allowed her to clarify herself after knowing her circumstances.
 Furthermore, it was claimed that the party leaders voted overwhelmingly to ask Khan to resign even before she did so, threatening to expel her otherwise.
 Instead, Khan informed Singh that she would resign, before the CEC met on the matter.
 The other three MPs for Sengkang GRC did not step down for a by-election, as the GRC was not empty; the responsibilities for Compassvale were instead divided among them.
-Then-party vice-chair and Aljunied GRC MP Faisal Manap also became an advisor for Compassvale until the 2025 general election.
+Then-party vice-chair and Aljunied GRC MP Faisal Manap also became an advisor for Compassvale until 2025.
 Former NCMP Daniel Goh publicly questioned Khan's resignation on Facebook in several posts and also asked the party leadership to take responsibility for "allowing the transgression to persist".
 He was subsequently expelled from the WP in 2023.

 On 7 July 2023, the Supreme Court of Singapore found both Lim and Low, but not Singh, liable for control failures in regards to payment processes in both Aljunied-Hougang and Sengkang Town Councils, leading to a risk of overpayment.
 The court found them to have breached their fiduciary duties in 2019, but a subsequent appeal in 2022 revealed that its party councillors and the town employees did not owe fiduciary duties.
-On 22 August, the Ministry of National Development brought considerations for regulatory action pending clarification from AHTC, under witness of its three party leaders, as well as town councillors Chua Zhi Hon, Kenneth Foo, How Weng Fan and Danny Loh, to ensure the safekeeping of the money totaling S$33.7 million in improper payments.
+On 22 August, the Ministry of National Development brought considerations for regulatory action pending clarification from AHTC, under witness of its three party leaders, as well as town councillors Chua Zhi Hon, Kenneth Foo, How Weng Fan and Danny Loh, to ensure the safekeeping of the money totalling S$33.7 million in improper payments.
 In a statement from the Court of Appeal on 29 November, both town councils were ordered to pay a combined total of about S$388,800 (S$176,241.11 and S$212,543.52 for AHTC and SKTC, respectively) to the town councillors as a result of the appeals, where the court determined that most issues in their appeals were not found from AHTC, and that liabilities of certain duties had since persisted.
 The three aforementioned MPs, however, had also been liable for negligence to SKTC for permitting control failures as well.